 Additionally, we helped Lily make a ‘compensation to relatives’ claim for the financial impact of Albert’s passing.
 Ultimately, both cases were settled at mediation for $900,000.

-While every nervous shock claim is unique, your claim will likely go through the following steps.
+While every wrongful death claim is unique, your claim will likely go through the following steps.

 Once you’ve collected all the required evidence, we’ll help you file your claim against the medical professional.